ananas-des/SNPepi_Plastilin/MIDESP/README.md

 ## Folders

-Threre are **four folders**, and here is their description:
+Threre are **three folders**, and here is their description:

 1) [Pictures](./Pictures): contains pictures used in this README.md;
 2) [alanine_dataset](./alanine_dataset): contains files required or generated during analysis of *Alanine content dataset*.
 For example, there are **MIDESP** output, and generated for and after genome assembly remapping, SNP annotation, enrichment analysis, files for building gene-gene interacrion networks *etc.*;
-3) [commercial_dataset](./commercial_dataset): contains files required or generated during analysis of *Commercial dataset*.
-For example, there are **MIDESP** output, and generated for and after genome assembly remapping, SNP annotation, enrichment analysis, files for building gene-gene interacrion networks *etc.*;
-4) [source](./): contains *Jupyter Notebooks* with detailed and commented analysis of both datasets, and `.py` script with useful for this analysis functions
+3) [source](./): contains *Jupyter Notebooks* with detailed and commented analysis of both datasets, and `.py` script with useful for this analysis functions

 ## MIDESP parameters